axelvaldez/radical-companies/_posts/radical-model/2022-10-24-google-goes-radical.markdown

  <p>Paul Bucheit started Gmail at Google in 2001.
 Later he started AdSense to generate income for Gmail.
 Before he left in 2006, Buchit coined the &ldquo;do no evil&rdquo; tag.</p>
  <p>AdSense grew into a gush of riches and Google became the dominant player in the digital Ad market.</p>
  <p>In 2004, Google went public.</p>
  <p>What if at that point Google had been a <span class="_paradigm">Radical</span> company, with no hierarchy, no bosses, and no employees?
 What would Google do with only collaborators dedicated to decentralization, transparency, meaning, and belonging?
 What would they  do with their prosperous future?
-That is not too much of a stretch in that in 2002 Google did try to &ldquo;go flat.&rdquo;</p>
+That is not too much of a stretch in that in 2002 Google did make a messed up attempt to &ldquo;go flat.&rdquo;</p>

 <h1>Fiat Google</h1>
  <p>We know what <span class="_paradigm">Fiat</span> Google has done: they went public and started all kinds of projects to increase headcount and add heft to the management pyramid.
 They followed the <span class="_paradigm">Fiat</span> logic and the hierarchy accumulated employees under a boss, The bosses became bigger bosses and got paid more, <em>ad infinitum</em>.</p>